mateusz-uminski/simple-static-website/README.md

 # simple-static-website

-Simply a basic static website.
+Just a simple static website.
-<br><br>

 Feel free to explore and copy everything you want.
 Enjoy!

 # Usage